ricardorei/MT-Marathon-Tutorial-2024/README.md

     --output data/mbr/en-es-mbr-output.txt
 ```

 **Exercise 3:** Open the report saved in `report.txt`.
-Explain why there were 1996 calls to the encode function and why the score function was called 99800 times?
+Explain why there were 1996 calls to the encode function and why the score function was called 99800 times.

 **Exercise 4:** Use another MBR method that is more efficient.
-What are the gains?
+What are the differences in translation quality?
+And in terms of computational efficiency?

-**Exercise 5:** Using [`SacreCOMET`]([https://github.com/Unbabel/COMET?tab=readme-ov-file#basic-scoring-command](https://github.com/PinzhenChen/sacrecomet)), whats the result of your MBR outputs in terms of COMET (Unbabel/wmt22-comet-da)?
-What is the score if we inscrease the number of candidates to 50?
+**Exercise 5:** Using [`SacreCOMET`]([https://github.com/Unbabel/COMET?tab=readme-ov-file#basic-scoring-command](https://github.com/PinzhenChen/sacrecomet)), what's the result of your MBR outputs in terms of COMET (Unbabel/wmt22-comet-da)?
+What is the score if we increase the number of candidates to 50?

 **Exercise 6:** Implement MBR with `bleurt` (you can use [`DecoderProbabilisticMBR`](https://mbrs.readthedocs.io/en/latest/source/mbrs.decoders.probabilistic_mbr.html) for efficiency).
-Whats the XCOMET score?
+What's the XCOMET score?

 **Exercise 7:** Experiment with different numbers of candidates (e.g., 10, 20, 50, 100) and plot how the COMET score changes and how other metrics change.
-At what point do you see diminishing returns?
+How other metrics (including lexical ones such as BLEU and chrF) change?

 ## Final Remarks: